itseez3d/metaperson/docs/3dmotion/deepmotion.md

 ## Additional information

 We strongly encourage you to take the time to watch the comprehensive videos about using the DeepMotion technology in conjunction with the MetaPerson on both [Unity](https://youtu.be/AV6cLtuZra4?feature=shared) and [Unreal Engine](https://youtu.be/ujMxgmFz-pM?feature=shared).
 These tutorials are more detailed and provide a wealth of information that can be very helpful.
-If you still have any questions or need further assistance, please do not hesitate to contact us at support@avatarsdk.com.
+If you still have any questions or need further assistance, please do not hesitate to reach out to us at support@avatarsdk.com.